TRENT-OS/os_socket/README.md

-# OS Network Client API Implementation
+# OS Socket Client API Implementation

 ## Overview

-The OS Network Client API Implementation provides the client implementation of the Network API.
+The OS Socket Client API Implementation provides the client implementation of the Socket API.